Adventistforever/WelcomeRoleMessages/README.md

 **Emojis**:

 Native supported emojies can be added by using the :emoji_name: syntax | :thumbsup: would show the thumbsup emoji Custom guild emojies can also be used with the <:emoji_name:emoji_id> syntax | Find it easily by sending the emoji to a channel, but placing a \ in front of the icon before sending.
-The resulting message can be copy/pasted into this txt file
 Custom guild animated emojies can also be used with the <a:emoji_name:emoji_id> syntax | Find it easily using the same method for custom guild emojies

 ```